camwebb/akflora/pages_md/blog10.md

 <img src="../img/interp.jpg" style="width:90%;margin-left: auto;
 margin-right: auto; margin-top:20px;margin-bottom:20px;display:block;"/>

-Longitude on in the left, latitude on the right.
+Longitude on the left, latitude on the right.
 Note that, compared to the maps, the surfaces appear flipped in a horizontal axis; this is because the ImageMagick coordinate system has `0,0` in the top left, while `R` is plotting `0,0` in the usual bottom-left.